Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Introduction

 In this paper, we aim to develop an uncertainty estimation method commonly applicable to nuclear detector signals in a wide range of scenarios.
 The simulation study in Section \ref{sec:sim_study} serves the purpose of validating its universality.
 Furthermore, to evaluate its performance in real-world detectors, we use the signals from the electromagnetic calorimeter (ECAL) designed for the Multi Purpose Detector (MPD) at the NICA collider \cite{Shen_2019,Semenov_2020} as a case study (Section \ref{sec:exp}).
 The contributions of the paper are listed as follows:

-\begin{itemize} \item We design an algorithm and associated network architectures specially tailored for nuclear detector signals to extract physical features and estimate the corresponding uncertainty.
-The algorithm achieves desired accuracy in both feature regression and uncertainty estimation. \item We systematically demonstrate the feasibility and superiority of the proposed method through simulation study of a typical mathematical model, in comparison with curve fitting. \item Test beam is performed with ECAL for NICA-MPD to evaluate the actual performance of the method in real-world detectors and also the ability of out-of-distribution detection. \end{itemize}
+\begin{itemize} \item We design an algorithm and associated network architectures specially tailored for nuclear detector signals to extract physical features and to estimate the corresponding uncertainty.
+The algorithm achieves the desired accuracy in both feature regression and uncertainty estimation. \item We systematically demonstrate the feasibility and superiority of the proposed method through the simulation study of a typical mathematical model, in comparison with curve fitting. \item Test beam data using a NICA-MPD ECAL module have been used to evaluate the actual performance of the method in real-world detectors and also the ability of out-of-distribution detection. \end{itemize}